 The Model 5422A is compatible with many Dante-compliant devices including the extensive range of intercom beltpacks from Studio Technologies.
 These include the single-channel/dual-listen Model 372A and Model 373A, the 2-channel Model 370A and Model 371A, and the 4-channel Model 374A.
-The Model 5422A will also function directly with other Dante-supporting devices such as the Model 348 Intercom Station and Model 391 Dante Alerting Unit.
+The Model 5422A will also function directly with other Dante-supporting devices such as the Model 348 Intercom Station, Model 5304 Intercom Station, and Model 391 Dante Alerting Unit.
 In addition, the Model 5422A can function with matrix intercom systems, audio consoles, and wireless intercom base stations.

 Pro Audio Quality and Auto Mix

-The Model 5422A supports 24-bit, 48 kHz sampling rate digital audio signals that interface using Dante.
+The Model 5422A supports 48 kHz sampling rate digital audio signals that interface using Dante.
 The unit's audio circuitry was designed to meet the demands of professional audio applications, far exceeding the sonic quality of "typical" intercom products.
 A bit depth of up to 32 is supported and all audio processing is performed using high-speed 32-bit programmable logic.
 This ensures that the audio performance is excellent, providing the expected benefits of minimal distortion, low noise, high headroom, flat frequency response, and extremely low latency.

-Configuration choices select how each 32-channel audio engine is segmented, named, and optimized for how the associated audio signals are processed.
+Configuration choices select how each 32-channel audio engine is segmented, labeled (named), and optimized for how the associated audio signals are processed.

-Each group can be assigned a unique name.
-These names would typically reflect how the specific groups are going to be utilized.
-Names such as Camera PL, Lighting, Pyro, or Engineering would be typically used in broadcast-or live-event-oriented intercom applications.
-The configured names are automatically used by the Model 5422A's Dante Interface, providing clarity when routing Dante channels using applications such as Dante Controller.
-Each group name can be a combination of up to 13 alpha or numeric characters.
-Channel numbers are automatically appended to the entered names to provide identification of the specific channels within the Dante environment.
-A name of up to 13 additional characters can also be added to each specific channel, providing further details about an application.
+Each group can be assigned a unique label.
+These labels would typically reflect how the specific groups are going to be utilized.
+Labels such as Camera PL, Lighting, Pyro, or Engineering would be typically used in broadcast- or live-event-oriented intercom applications.
+The configured labels are automatically used by the Model 5422A's Dante Interface, providing clarity when routing Dante channels using applications such as Dante Controller.
+Each group label can be a combination of up to 14 alpha or numeric characters.
+Channel numbers are automatically appended to the entered labels to provide identification of the specific channels within the Dante environment.
+A label of up to 12 additional characters can also be added to each specific channel, providing further details about an application.

 Group Operating Modes

-While the primary application for the Model 5422A is to create party-line (PL) intercom circuits, each group can be independently configured from among seven operating modes: Party-Line w/Auto Mix, Party-Line, Summing Bus w/Auto Mix, Summing Bus, Pass-Thru, IFB (1 Int-in), IFB (3 Int-in), Audio Switching (1-in/2-out), and Audio Switching (2-in/1-out).
+While the primary application for the Model 5422A is to create party-line (PL) intercom circuits, each group can be independently configured from among nine operating modes: Party-Line w/Auto Mix, Party-Line, Summing Bus w/Auto Mix, Summing Bus, Pass-Thru, IFB (1 Int-in), IFB (3 Int-in), Audio Switching (1-in/2-out), and Audio Switching (2-in/1-out).

 When a group is configured for Party-Line w/Auto Mix or Party-Line operating mode the Model 5422A's audio processing circuitry creates a series of independent "mix-minus" outputs, one for each channel in the group.
 These specialized outputs allow each intercom user assigned to that specific group (a "party-line") to hear all members of that group except for themselves.
 (This is the origin of the term mix-minus and indicates a mix of all sources but themselves.)
 By each user receiving a mix-minus signal precise control of each user's sidetone audio level and overall audio quality can be maintained.
-The Auto Mix function can be enabled for use with the Party-Line mode and will offer Model 5422A users with a level of audio performance that is unique among intercom applications.
+The Party-Line w/Auto Mix operating mode offers Model 5422A users a level of audio performance that is unique among intercom applications.

-Each group can be independently selected to run in a special mode called Pass-Thru.
-This implements an audio function that routes each Dante input (receiver) channel directly to an associated Dante output (transmitter) channel.
+Each group can be independently configured for a unique operating mode called Pass-Thru.
+This implements an audio function that routes each Dante receiver (input) channel directly to an associated Dante transmitter (output) channel.
 This simple but sophisticated function will allow any Dante signal to utilize the Model 5422A's capability to support up to 32 Dante flows.
 This can be useful as a "flow expander" when used in an application that includes Dante-compatible products that utilize Audinate's Ultimo™ integrated circuit.
 (Many products from Studio Technologies use Ultimo.)
 While an excellent cost-effective means of implementing Dante, using Ultimo has several limitations.
-The first is its ability to support only two transmitter and two receiver flows.
+The first is its ability to support only two Dante transmitter (output) and two Dante receiver (input) flows.
 Routing Dante signals through Model 5422A pass-thru channels can facilitate integration with applications that require additional flows.

-The nominal level of each Dante input (receiver) channel and Dante output (transmitter) channel can be individually adjusted.
+The nominal level of each Dante receiver (input) channel and Dante transmitter (output) channel can be individually adjusted.
 This would apply to the 32 channels associated with the Model 5422A-01 and the 64 channels with the Model 5422A-02.
 The adjustment range is ±20 dB in 1-dB steps.
 This capability can be useful when using a Model 5422A to interface various pieces of equipment that may have different internal operating levels.

-The Model 5422A includes extensive capabilities to allow the naming of Dante audio channels.
+The Model 5422A includes extensive capabilities to allow the labeling (naming) of Dante audio channels.
 This can help ensure that the specific configuration selected for a Model 5422A can be understood by other technical personnel.
-In this way changes to channel names won't require the use of the Dante Controller application although the naming convention are, of course, fully compatible.
+In this way, changes to channel labels won't require the use of the Dante Controller application although the labeling conventions are, of course, fully compatible.

 Flexible Networking Capability